-If you have a long-term health condition and things aren’t great for you at work, call us.
+- Do you have a long-term health condition and things aren’t great for you at work?

-Not getting the support you need from your employer when returning to work after illness?
-Call us.
+- Are you not getting the support you need from your employer when returning to work after illness?

-Being performance managed when really the issue is your health?
-Call us.
-We can help.
+- Are you being performance managed when really the issue is your health?